Reba McEntire rescued from second-story window after stairwell collapse in Oklahoma

 Atoka Emergency Management Director, Travis Mullins, told the outlet that the incident had “opened our eyes to see exactly just how unsturdy” some older buildings in the area were and “what little was holding them up.”

-Born in McAlester, Oklahoma, McEntire’s career has spanned decades and taken her to Broadway, Hollywood and the small screen, with her popular television sitcom “Reba.”
+Born in McAlester, Okla., McEntire’s career has spanned decades and taken her to Broadway, Hollywood and the small screen, with her popular television sitcom “Reba.”
 Her extensive brand has also seen her develop clothing and footwear lines in stores across the nation.

-But as one of country music’s top-selling and most influential female artists, she’s been dubbed the “Queen of Country,” and has performed duets with stars such as Kelly Clarkson, Faith Hill, LeAnn Rimes and Justin Timberlake.
-She’s also sold over 56 million albums worldwide and is a member of the Country Music Hall of Fame.
+But as one of country music’s top-selling and most influential female artists, she has been dubbed the “Queen of Country” and has performed duets with stars such as Kelly Clarkson, Faith Hill, LeAnn Rimes and Justin Timberlake.
+She has also sold over 56 million albums worldwide and is a member of the Country Music Hall of Fame.

 Coming from a background of rodeo and ranching, McEntire previously told The Washington Post in an interview that Oklahoma “is everything” to her.

-Many of her fans took to social media to welcome their relief that McEntire was ok after the incident.
+Many of her fans took to social media to welcome their relief that McEntire was okay after the incident.

 It is not McEntire’s first escape from danger.
 In 1991, her tour manager and seven band members were killed in a plane crash outside San Diego, while she was recovering from bronchitis and had booked a later flight.
 Less than four weeks after that, she was back on tour.